ds5110/git-intro/setup.md

 ## Windows users

 If you're using macOS or Linux, skip this section.
-If you're using Windows, then Windows Subsystem for Linux (WSL) is a super easy install...
+If you're using Windows, then WSL is a super easy install...

 * [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) -- these are Microsoft docs.
   * Very easy.
 Open powershell...